pranavigandikota/csfinalproject/README.md

 Please make sure you have Python 3 installed.
 This project has been tested with Python 3.8 and above.

 Running the Game:
-1. Navigate to the project directory: cd Files
+1. Navigate to the project directory, Files
 2. Run the game:
    python main.py